What is Juvenile Delinquency?

 What do you think about “zero-tolerance” policies for youth offenders?

-What are the leading causes of death for children and young people?
-What explains this pattern?
+What are the leading causes of death for children and young people (according to the CDC)?

 What do you think about Kimmel’s model in terms of its ability to predict gun violence and school shootings?
 Do you think this model could potentially help identify schools at risk (though perhaps not outright predict) mass shootings and school violence?